jajamoa/generative-minds/src/phase2_motif/README.md

    - Large (M3.3): Four or more nodes connecting to one
    - Indicates multiple causes for a single effect

-The implementation is more robust than manual counting as it can handle complex structural patterns and semantic variations.
+The implementation is more robust than manual counting as it can handle complex structural patterns and semantic variations, while avoiding double-counting overlapping patterns.

 ## Analysis Method